top of page

 While soils are complex, taking care of it can be simple.
 We follow four core principles of soil health:

-It's the first step in protecting it from erosion, but also buffers soil temperature, slows rainfall runoff, and aids rainfall infiltration.
+With living plants, plant residue, straw, or mulch: it's the first step in protecting soil from erosion by water and wind, but soil cover also buffers soil temperature, slows rainfall runoff, and aids rainfall infiltration.
+Cover crops are our friends and allies.

 2. Minimize Soil Disturbance

 Both physical and chemical.
-This proactive measure can heal and protect properties of the soil and ultimately enhance the biological component of soil life.
+This proactive measure can heal and protect properties of the soil (i.e., pore space, aggregate stability), and ultimately enhance the soil's biological life.

 3. Maximize Living Roots